Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 Step 5: Expect Referrals

 Your actions tell clients how you expect to be treated.
-If you don’t expect referrals from your clients you’re inferring that you don’t believe you deserve them.
+If you don’t expect referrals from your clients you’re inferring that you ‘aren’t 100% sold’ on the experience you just delivered.

 There’s a widely accepted principle of human behavior that goes something like this.
 “Your actions tell the world how you expect to be treated.”
 Look all around you and you’ll find that the truth of this statement is as evident as the clothes you wear.